leese00/Godot-Project-Template/README.md

 # Project Name
+ Space Shooter
 Context and date

 Description

 ## Implementation
-Which features you included
+Includes a background for main menu and in the game.

 ## References

 ## Future Development

-## Created by
+## Created by Shaleese Jefferson